-- Chinese consumers bought 3.877 trillion yuan (589.61 billion US dollars) of products online in 2015.
+- Chinese consumers bought 3.085 trillion US dollars of products online in 2022.

-- Brands and overseas traders contributed to the growth in China.
-Indeed, there is a strong demand in the Chinese middle class for foreign products such as Apple iPhone, Wal-Mart stores, imported food, brand ready-to-wear foreign.
+Brands and overseas traders contributed to the growth in China.
+Indeed, there is a strong demand in the Chinese middle class for foreign products such as Apple iPhone, Wal-Mart stores, imported food, and brand ready-to-wear foreign.

 Among one of the e-commerce market growth factors is the possibility for Chinese consumers living in villages far from the city to have access to all the same products abroad.
 These Chinese consumers are now very often connected to the Internet from their mobile.

 - In 2022, China had 1.05 billion Internet users